open-sausages/silverstripe-lessons/README.md

     }
 }
 ```
+As described in a previous tutorial, the `$owns` array is used to ensure that when regions are saved, their related images are pubilshed as well.
+Files and images are, by default, draft until explicitly published.
+This ensures they'll be implicitly published with the page that uses them.

 You might have noticed that our `getCMSFields()` function looks a bit different.
 That's because we're not going to be using the typical page editing interface for this object, so we're not going to have the tabs that come with Page objects.
 We could very easily create one, but since this data type is so simple, we'll just leave it as a simple field list, and add all the form fields to the constructor.